simchikoops/Smike/Project.md

 Demons arrive and attack the mortals, sucking them into hell if they can.
 If any of the mortals die you lose.
 You place heroes in planes to protect them from demons and to fight back against them.
 Demons attack both mortals and heroes.

 Zen points are required to place heroes.
 Placed clergy increase zen points.
-Otherwise they increase slowly on their own.

 Defeat all the demons the spawn in a level to win the level.